simoncoulton/watson/README.md

 ##### Memcached

+Memcached is utilized for both session storage and cache storage.

 Add python3-memcached to your applications `requirements.txt` file or `pip install python3-memcached` This is currently maintained [here][1].

+##### Redis

+Redis is utilized for both session storage and cache storage.

+Add redis to your applications `requirements.txt` file or `pip install redis` This is current maintained [here][2].

 ### Running the tests